-To set any page in your site to display as the Home Page log into your site, then go to your navigation menu and click on Settings > Reading …
+To set any page in your site to display as the Home Page go to your admin menu and select Settings > Reading …

-In the Reading Settings screen, change the following:
+In the Reading Settings screen, do the following:

 - Front page displays: select ‘A static page …’

-- Front page: Click on the drop down menu and select the page you want to set as your Home Page (choose any of the pages listed in your menu)
+- Front page: Click on the drop down menu and choose the page you want to set as your Home Page (you can choose any page listed in your dropdown menu)

-Click Save Changes after selecting your options to update the settings and set your new home page …
+Click the Save button to update the settings and change the home page …

-After saving, click on Visit Site (tip: right-click and select ‘Open Link In New Tab’ to view the homepage in a new browser window without leaving your Reading Settings screen) …
+After saving, click on Visit Site (tip: right-click and open the link in a new tab to view the homepage in a new browser window without leaving your Reading Settings screen) …

-The page you chose in Front page displays > A static page should now be displaying as the home page of your site …
+The page you have specified in Front page displays > A static page should now display as the home page of your site …

-You can change the home page for your site as many times as you want, just by repeating the above steps and selecting a different page from your dropdown menu …
+You can change the home page for your site as often as you want, just by repeating the above process and selecting another page …

-Your newly-specified page will become the new home page as soon as you update your new settings …
+Your newly-specified page will become the new home page immediately …

-Whenever you select any page to become the homepage of your site, WordPress reassigns the domain root to become the URL of your home page.
+Whenever you select any page as the homepage of your site, WordPress reassigns the domain root to become the URL of the home page.

-What this means is that if you select the page with the following URL your new home page:
+What this means is that if you make a page with the following URL your home page:

-If you type the ‘old’ URL of the page you have now specified as the new home page into your web browser, WordPress will direct you to the home page.
+If you type the ‘old’ URL of the page you have specified as your new home page into your browser, WordPress will direct you back to the home page.

-Also, if you select another page to be the static home page, WordPress will reassign the old home page back to its original URL …
+Also, if you choose another page to be the home page, WordPress will assign your previous home page back to its original URL …

 Congratulations!
-Now you know how to set any page in WordPress as a static home page.
+Now you know how to specify any page in your WP site to display as your home page.

 "If you're new to WordPress, this can stand on its own as a training course and will stay with you as you progress from beginner to advanced and even guru status." - Bruce (Columbus, Ohio)